tomislavmedak/tomislavmedak.github.io/en/ubu_monoskop/index.md

 [^2]: The metaphor of the information flood, here incanted in the words
-    of Peter Gabriel’s song with apocalyptic overtones, as well as a good part of the historic background of the development of index card catalog in the following paragraphs are based on Markus Krajewski, *Paper Machines: About Cards & Catalogs, 1548-1929* (MIT Press, 2011).
+    of Peter Gabriel’s song with apocalyptic overtones, as well as a good part of the historical background of the development of index card catalog in the following paragraphs are based on Markus Krajewski, *Paper Machines: About Cards & Catalogs, 1548-1929* (MIT Press, 2011).
 The organizing idea of Krajewski's historical account,